idelfrides/LearningReactJS/REACT_COURSE_NOTES.md

   - `JSX` is similar to HTML, but it wrote inside a javascript code
   - Is mean way to write HTML with RactJS
   - We can interpolate variables by putting them inside { }
-  - It possible to execute functions in JSX-Inser variables in `tags atributtes` is algo possible
+  - It's possible to execute functions in JSX-Inser variables in `tags atributtes` is algo possible

 ## `CLASS 4` - CREATING COMPONENTS IN REACT